OXID-eSales/oxideshop-user-documentation/releases/releases-70/oxid-eshop-700.rst

 Tracking URL per shipping method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. todo: #tbd: Docu in corresponding chap. erg: :menuselection:`Master data --> Basic settings --> Settings. --> Other settings` :menuselection:`Master Settings --> Core Settings --> Settings --> Other Settings`, :guilabel:`Standard shipping provider tracking URL`

 Store one tracking URL per shipping method.

-As soon as the parcel ID (depending on the shipping provider the tracking code, parcel label number, parcel reference, shipment number, etc.) has been entered with the order, the tracking link consisting of the tracking URL and the parcel ID of the order will be available.
+As soon as the parcel ID (depending on the shipping provider tracking code, parcel label number, parcel reference, shipment number, etc.) has been entered with the order, the tracking link consisting of the tracking URL and the parcel ID of the order will be available.

 For more information, see :ref:`Tracking-URL <tracking-url-shipping-method>`.